Yingzheng1995/CoolWeather/README.md

 # CoolWeather
-learn from Guolin and his book code by XYZ_HIT
+learn from Guolin and his book,code by XYZ_HIT.